Hey guys and gals, to keep up with my latest projects come follow along with me on Pinterest and Instagram!

 Then I used my 3/8″ spade bit to cut out the holes for my bolts to fit through.
 There are exact measurements in the plans.

 Here is a picture of where the holes go in the different size boards.
-There are 21 boards total that will need to have holes cut out.
+There is 21 boards total that will need to have holes cut out.

 I went ahead and drilled my pocket holes in the 25″ boards.
 These are what will be used to attach the shelves to the leg units.